My love for Japanese candy and snacks knows absolutely no bounds, like many of you, I’m sure!

 A little different to the other shops, as with Tokyo treat you’ll be subscribing to a monthly box of goodies!

-For some people this will absolutely be the best way to buy Japanese sweets and snacks online, and if you have the money I honestly can’t blame you.
+For some people who like this format, this will absolutely be the best way to buy Japanese snacks online, and if you have the money I honestly can’t blame you.

-You’re guaranteed different snacks each month as they’re hand-picked by a team to make sure you experience Japanese culture to full.
+You’re guaranteed different Japanese candy each month as they’re hand-picked by a team to make sure you experience Japanese culture to the full.

 Some months might be themed, some might not, but they’ll all be super tasty!